lachlanmcdonald/magicavoxel-shaders/README.md

 __Shaders for [MagicaVoxel](https://ephtracy.github.io/) to simplify common and repetitive tasks.__

+- Current release: `0.3.1`.
-Tested with MagicaVoxel 0.97.3 for Windows and Mac.
+- Tested with MagicaVoxel 0.97.3 for Windows and Mac.
-Released under the MIT License.
+- Released under the MIT License.

 ## Installation